ComfyUI Extension: Workflow to API Converter Endpoint

 • Uses ComfyUI's actual node registry for accurate conversion

-• Properly handles both list and dictionary widget value formats
+• Properly handles list and dictionary widget, subgraphs (including nested), etc

 • Preserves Unicode characters (Chinese, Japanese, emojis, etc.) correctly

-• Returns just the node definitions (no wrapper), ready for the /prompt endpoint, same as the original Export (API) option
+• Returns something that is ready to send to the /prompt endpoint, same as the original Export (API) option would create

 Installation